rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 - **TCP Check (Port)**: This check monitors the response from a specific port on your server, to determine if the process that is bound to that port is running.

-- **Ping Check (Server)**: `Ping` is a network utility that checks the availability of a computer (node) on a network.
-If the node responds, the `Ping` utility alsos measure how long it take for a small packet of information to make a round trip from your computer to that remote system.
+- **Ping Check (Server)**: Ping is a network utility that checks the availability of a computer (node) on a network.
+If the node responds, the Ping utility also measures how long it take for a small packet of information to make a round trip from your computer to that remote system.
 This check monitors the general responsiveness of your server on the network and alerts you if it fails to respond.

-#### What is an Agent Check?
+#### What is an agent check?

-You need to install a monitoring agent on your Cloud Server to use Agent Checks.
+You need to install a monitoring agent on your cloud server to use agent checks.
 If you have a cloud account with a managed service level, the build process installs the monitoring agent for you as part of the build process.
-If you have an infrastructure account, youneed to install the agent manually.
+If you have an infrastructure account, you need to install the agent manually.

-Once the agent is installed, you can see current and historical performance information about a Cloud Server from it's detail screen.
-Agent check enables you to set specific thresholds that trigger notifications.
+After the agent is installed, you can see current and historical performance information about a cloud server from it's detail screen.
+Agent checks enable you to set specific thresholds that trigger notifications.

 The following list briefly describes the available Agent Checks:

 - **Memory Check**: Your server has a finite amount of memory.
 Running low on memory negatively affects the performance of your entire server and might cause it to be unresponsive.
-This check alerts you when your Cloud Server’s memory utilization surpasses 80%, but that value can be changed to meet your needs.
+This check alerts you when your cloud server’s memory utilization surpasses 80%, but that value can be changed to meet your needs.

 - **CPU Check**: Like memory, your server is useless if it runs out of CPU.
 This check returns a warning for 90% CPU used and a critical warning for 95% CPU used.
 These thresholds can be configured to your needs.

-- **Load Average (Linux Only)**: Unique to UNIX systems, a server’s load average represents the average amount of system work (CPU, disk, memory, etc.) that a computer has performed over a period of time.
+- **Load Average (Linux&reg; Only)**: Unique to UNIX&reg; systems, a server’s load average represents the average amount of system work (CPU, disk, memory, and so on) that a computer has performed over a period of time.
 This alarm triggers when your server becomes heavily loaded.
-By default, it returns a warning when load average exceeds 1x the number of vCPUs and a critical warning when it exceeds 1.5x the number of vCPUs.
+By default, it returns a warning when load average exceeds 1 times the number of vCPUs and a critical warning when it exceeds 1.5 times the number of vCPUs.

 - **Filesystem**: Your server needs a certain amount of free disk space to operate.
 This check monitors your server’s disk utilization and alerts you when used